 Many homeowners often resort to bathroom remodeling because their friends and neighbors are doing it.
-And while, there is no harm in giving a touch up to the space for better aesthetic appeal, it makes no sense to indulge into extravagant makeovers for the sake of it.
-Remember, most of the times, there are simple, quick fixes that can work commendably well.
+And while there is no harm in giving a touch up to space for better aesthetic appeal, it makes no sense to indulge in extravagant makeovers for the sake of it.
+Remember, most of the time; there are simple, quick fixes that can work commendably well.
 So, first, assess your needs and resort to a full-remodel if it is the only valid option left.

-#2 – What is my purpose of bathroom remodel?
+#2 – What is my purpose for the bathroom remodel?

 You have to discover the real, underlying reasons to renovate your bathroom.
-You may hate the pre-fabricated area already, but there are always deeper reasons that motivate you to bring the change.
-Your motive behind the remodel has to be always clearly laid out so your bathroom renovation team can understand it and come up with the most functional and beautiful solutions.
+You may hate the pre-fabricated area already, but there are always more profound reasons that motivate you to bring the change.
+Your motive behind the remodel must always be clearly laid out so your bathroom renovation team can understand it and come up with the most functional and beautiful solutions.

 #3 – What is my budget range?

-Now, this may be a tricky decision, but you have to be honest with yourself and realistic about expectations here.
-It is because your budget is going to play a key role in the design-build process of your bathroom and help you get the project outcome as per your financial limit.
+This may be a tricky decision, but you have to be honest with yourself and realistic about expectations.
+Your budget will play a key role in the design-build process of your bathroom and help you get the project outcome as per your financial limit.
 Typically, it costs anywhere from $500 to $10000 to renovate a bathroom; so, being upfront about the maximum amount of money you can shed on it can actually save a lot of your time and efforts.

 #4 – Am I going to use it for myself?

-This question may sound quite obvious, but a lot of homeowners do spend money on bathroom changes because they are planning to sell their property soon.
+This question may sound obvious, but many homeowners spend money on bathroom changes because they are planning to sell their property soon.
 Potential buyers prefer well-designed bathrooms.
-So, if you wish to fetch a good selling price, your bathroom has to be curated in a way that they like.
-But even if that is not the case, you might have to take into account the kids or ageing people that live with you.
+So, if you wish to fetch a fair selling price, your bathroom has to be curated in a way that they like.
+But even if that is not the case, you might have to consider the kids or aging people who live with you.

 #5 – Where do I find a contractor?

 Nowadays, homeowners can resort to several resources to decide on a bathroom remodeling company or a local handyman.
-Referrals from friends, family or relatives, however, are still one of the most reliable ways to get insights into the quality of workmanship and service levels.
-You can also check for Consumers’ Choice Award, BBB and Energy-Star badges on contractors’ websites for more surety.
+However, referrals from friends, family, or relatives are still among the most reliable ways to get insights into the quality of artistry and service levels.
+You can also check for Consumers’ Choice Award, BBB, and Energy-Star badges on contractors’ websites for more surety.